Aderemi554/Exercises/Capstone/readme.md

-This folder contains different pieces that
+This folder contains different pieces that makes up